What is x402?

 The 2026 agent-payments stack typically includes several complementary standards:

-Codex, CoinGecko, and Alchemy ship x402 endpoints as of 2026.
+Current crypto-data examples include CoinGecko's experimental x402 endpoints, Alchemy's x402 wallet-authenticated agent gateway, and CoinMarketCap's x402 MCP endpoint.
 Hive's current pricing is credit-based; x402 / MPP support is on the evaluation list.